 What causes orthodontic problems, and how will early prevention benefit my child?

 Orthodontic problems such as crowding of the teeth, too much space between the teeth, jaw growth problems, protruding teeth, and bad bites may be inherited; or, may also result from injury to the mouth, early or late loss of baby teeth, or thumb sucking habits.

-Most children have lost all their baby teeth by age 13 and, by the end of their teen years, the jaw bones will harden and no longer continue to grow.
+Most children have lost all their baby teeth by age 13 and, by the end of their teen years, the jaw bones will no longer continue to grow.
 Orthodontic procedures for adults often take more time and can involve tooth extraction and the possibility of oral surgery.
-As a child, receiving early orthodontic treatment can help prevent the need for orthodontics as an adult, and leaves little to no chance of extraction or surgery in the future.
+As a child, receiving early orthodontic treatment can help prevent the need for orthodontics as an adult, and reduce the chance of extraction or surgery in the future.